 How to select the best stock

 Stock availability is generally limited to trimmings and diseased or storm damaged orchard trees.
 Smaller blanks, suitable for making pens or knife scales, cost $3-5 apiece.
 Lumber prices start at $26 per board foot, and can exceed $100 per board foot for figured stock.
 Note that wide boards are often actually East African Olive (Oleaceae hochstetteri), which is a larger tree that is not known for its fruit.
-Bandsawing gnarled trunks (see photo) to reveal the figure within can be a thrilling and affordable means of obtaining blanks and boards, but you’ll need to accept the likelihood that the piece hides a few flaws, such as checks or splits.
+Bandsawing gnarled trunks (see photo, below, right) to reveal the figure within can be a thrilling and affordable means of obtaining blanks and boards, but you’ll need to accept the likelihood that the piece hides a few flaws, such as checks or splits.
 Also note that air-dried trimmings will need additional time to acclimate.
 In comparison, milled and kiln-dried boards are more expensive, but they are easier to inspect for defects, and can be worked without the wait.

 Olive’s most alluring figure can make the wood difficult to work.
 Branch, or highly figured burl stock, is likely to have hidden checks or cracks that reveal themselves during the milling process.
 And because of olive’s inherent instability, figured wood is more likely to crack over time.

 Olive dries slowly, and tends to warp, check, split, and honeycomb if you try to rush it.
 However, turners frequently use wet wood to their advantage, as it’s easier to turn than when dry.
 When wet, you can expect long ribbon-like shavings to fly off your tools, even when working irregular grain.
 Bagging a rough turned block with its shavings can cut the drying time in half compared to a solid blank.
 Compared to other green-wood turnings, you should expect a higher percentage of cracks as the rough turned bowl acclimates to ambient moisture levels.